 AIRSIDE ACCESS VEHICLE PERMITS (AAVP's)

 All operators must provide a list of personnel responsible for the AAVP’s issued to their company by Cork Airport Management and also ensure that fleet information is up to date and accurate.
-The AMU Support office should be notified of any changes to the fleet.

 Functions of the AAVP